dborzov/vnd-events/vnd.md

 Veronica brings her infectious enthusiasm and meticulous attention to detail to every event.
 We believe that beautiful surroundings elevate the spirit and create lasting memories.
 Let us infuse your event with artistry and elegance.

+# After Payment

+You've successfully purchased your ticket(s) to Зимний Вечер / Winter Night Festivities!
+We look forward to seeing you on December 15th at 5:00 PM in the Columbus Conference Centre, 145 Dearborn Pl, Waterloo, ON.

+You'll receive an email receipt shortly as proof of purchase.
+No need to worry about bringing it: at the event, we will be able to look up your tickets at the event by the phone number or email address you provided.